AdamCegGrid/practical_task_modul_5/Task2/test_strategy.md

 ## 2.0 INTRODUCTION

 ### 2.1 Goal:
-The goal of this Test Strategy document is to outline the general approach and guidelines for testing the Notion-like application across Mobile, Web, and Desktop environments.
+The goal of this Test Strategy document is to outline the general approach and guidelines for testing the Notion application across Mobile, Web, and Desktop environments.
 The application enables users to create, edit, and manage text notes.

 <br>